Happy Camp, California: Demographics

+There were 505 housing units at an average density of 41.7 /mi2, of which 405 (80.2%) were occupied.
+Of these, 243 (60.0%) were owner-occupied, and 162 (40.0%) were occupied by renters.

-The community is the home of the Bigfoot Jamboree, an annual festival put on by the Happy Camp Community Council.
-Happy Camp is along the "Bigfoot Scenic Byway," an 89-mile stretch of California State Route 96 named by the United States Forest Service.
-The town is the home of an 18-foot-tall Bigfoot statue made out of recycled metal.
+The Bigfoot Jamboree is an annual festival hosted by the Happy Camp Community Council.
+Happy Camp is situated along the "Bigfoot Scenic Byway," an 89-mile stretch of California State Route 96 named by the United States Forest Service.
+The town has an 18-foot-tall Bigfoot statue made of recycled metal.

 Climate

-As is typical of California, Happy Camp has a mediterranean climate.
+Happy Camp has a mediterranean climate.
 It is marked by very hot summer days, being shielded in the valley behind the mountains from the cooling Pacific influence affecting nearby coastal locations.
-The winters are much cooler and snowier than in inland locations further south, albeit still very mild compared to areas to the east of the continent.
-The dry and hot summers make the surrounding forest prone to wildfires, as seen during the 2014 Happy Camp Complex Fire, which took months to extinguish and burned nearly to the Oregon border.
-The high winter rainfall, however, keeps the area greener than its summer climate would suggest.
+The winters are much cooler and snowier than in inland locations further south, albeit still very mild compared to areas in the east of the continent.
+The dry and hot summers can fuel the abundant vegetation from the rainy winters, make the surrounding forest prone to wildfires, as occurred during the 2014 Happy Camp Complex Fire, which took months to extinguish and burned nearly to the Oregon border.
+High winter rainfall, however, keeps the area greener than its summer climate would suggest.
 Average lows remain cool year-round, relieving the intense daytime heat and keeping the average July temperature at around 73 F, in sharp contrast to the 95 F average highs.

-Karuk Tribe
+Economy

 The Karuk Tribe is headquartered in Happy Camp.

-United States Forest Service

 The U.S. Forest Service maintains an office in town.
-Happy Camp is the administration site for the Happy Camp/Oak Knoll Ranger Districts of the Klamath National Forest.
+Happy Camp is the administrative site for the Happy Camp/Oak Knoll Ranger Districts of the Klamath National Forest.